 There were times in the game, however, where he was face up with Desailly, and head-on with Maldini.
 He made them both look silly.
 In one passage of play, Ronaldo received the ball on the half-turn in the right-hand channel.
 He did a simple skill, yet it was carried out at such speed it left Maldini bewildered.

-On the pair’s next meeting in the game, Maldini slid in from behind.
-Ronaldo had Maldini running scared.
-The best defender in football.
-Ronaldo would proceed to score with a lovely finish on the counter-attack.
-A deft chip on the volley over the onrushing Milan keeper.
+Maldini slid in from behind on the pair’s next meeting in the game.
+Ronaldo had Maldini running scared—the best defender in football.
+Ronaldo would score with a lovely finish on the counter-attack—a deft chip on the volley over the onrushing Milan keeper.
 The goal was a beauty personified.
 As was the wonderfully flicked hockey assist on the final goal for Inter.
 Yet, the lasting image and memory from the game is neither the goal nor that lovely flick.
 It’s where he left Maldini dumbfounded.

-Ronaldo had several world-class performances by now.
-More than most players have in their whole career.
+Ronaldo put in several world-class performances by now, more than most players have in their whole careers.
 He had only played five full seasons, iconic performances aplenty.
 Cruzeiro, PSV, and Barcelona.
 But to this day, the best performance of his career remains a game against Lazio in 1998.
-It was billed as the greatest attacker against one of the greatest defenders.
+It was billed as the best attacker against one of the greatest defenders.
 Ronaldo Nazário against Alessandro Nesta.
 It promised so much.
 One made the other look insignificant.

 Nesta?
 No Problem

 It was a sign of what was to come.
 The second such incident occurred later on.
 It was a transition opportunity, and Ronaldo had the ball.
 Nesta was in pursuit.
 Ronaldo had beaten two Lazio players, and Nesta was racing back.
-He slid in for the ball, and took nothing but Ronaldo’s legs from underneath him.
+He slid in for the ball and took only Ronaldo’s legs from underneath him.

 Their next match-up saw a ball played through over the top.
 Ronaldo decided to toy with Nesta and gave him a head-start.
-He then proceeded not to beat him for pace, but to bully him off the ball.
+He then proceeded not to beat him for pace but to bully him off the ball.
 It was like Thanos with the gauntlet.
 It was unfair, and he just threw him off.
-Nesta held on and stayed with it, but Ronaldo, with a second defender coming and a third in close proximity, decided to back away and feed his teammate the ball.
+Nesta stayed with it, but Ronaldo, with a second defender coming and a third in close proximity, decided to back away and feed his teammate the ball.

 The defenders stayed with Ronaldo as he received it back on the half-turn, and with a slight feint of the hips, he burst through a gap.
 Ronaldo had forced Nesta to foul him again.
 Ronaldo was making a mockery of the heavyweight contest.

-A performance which will be difficult to beat.
+A performance that will be difficult to beat.
 A set of skills and capabilities that will likely not be mirrored.
 Reaching heights in domestic football that are inconceivable.
-All you needed to know if this was true, was a pair of eyes.
+All you needed to know if this was true was a pair of eyes.